nredell/forecastML/cran-comments.md

 0 errors | 0 warnings | 0 notes

+## Submission history

-* This is a new release.
+* This is a resubmission of a new-to-CRAN release.
+Changes include:

 * 10-8-2019
-    + Reduced DESCRIPTION from 103 to 72 words.
+    + Reduced DESCRIPTION from 103 to 74 words.
-    + Added a number of stop("message") checks on the input arguments for all functions and methods (~20).
+    + Added a number of stop("message") checks on the input arguments for all functions and methods (~15 additional).
 The checks include various missing(), is.null(), and argument type checks.
     + Minor changes in help docs for language consistency and to clarify required arguments and argument types.
     + Added new unit tests; package has ~40% code coverage.